Where is Tanzania?

 Why does your maternal and newborn healthcare program only focus on Dar es Salaam?

 Dar es Salaam is Tanzania’s largest city, and one of the fastest growing in East Africa.
 The current healthcare system is unable to cope with the current demand on its services, resulting in overcrowded labor wards, overworked staff and a shortage of vital equipment and supplies.
 Thousands of women and babies die in the city every year as a result of sub-standard care during pregnancy and childbirth.
 Immediate action needs to be taken to ensure that the mothers and babies of Dar es Salaam do not become another statistic.
 While many maternal and newborn healthcare programs focus upon addressing the unmet need for maternal healthcare in rural areas, we focus on the unique urban challenge that is putting the women and newborns of Dar es Salaam in grave danger.

 What is the government of Tanzania doing to solve these problems?

 The Government of Tanzania has made its own financial contributions to CCBRT’s work on the ground, including donating the land on which CCBRT’s hospitals are built and contributing to medical staff salaries, medicines and consumables.
-This partnership was formalized in 2007 through a Public Private Partnership with the Government of Tanzania.
+This relationship was formalized in 2007 through the establishment of a Public Private Partnership with the Government of Tanzania.

 Why should I donate to Kupona, and not directly to CCBRT?